NVIDIA/cutlass/README.md

 In addition to GEMMs, CUTLASS implements high-performance convolution via the implicit GEMM algorithm.
 Implicit GEMM is the formulation of a convolution operation as a GEMM thereby taking advantage of CUTLASS's modular GEMM pipeline.
 This allows CUTLASS to build convolutions by reusing highly-optimized GEMM components.

-# What's New in CUTLASS 3.2
+# What's New in CUTLASS 3.3

-CUTLASS 3.2.0 is an update to CUTLASS adding:
+CUTLASS 3.3.0 is an update to CUTLASS adding:

-- New warp-specialized persistent FP8 GEMM kernel [kernel schedules](/include/cutlass/gemm/kernel/sm90_gemm_tma_warpspecialized_cooperative.hpp) and [mainloops](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized_fp8.hpp)  targeting Hopper architecture that achieve great performance with TMA, WGMMA, and threadblock clusters.
-An example showcasing [Hopper warp-specialized FP8 GEMMs](/examples/54_hopper_fp8_warp_specialized_gemm).
-- New [Epilogue Visitor Tree (EVT)](/examples/49_hopper_gemm_with_collective_builder/49_collective_builder.cu) support for Hopper TMA epilogues.
-EVTs allows for user-defined customized epilogue fusion patterns without having to write a new epilogue.
-- [Stream-K](/include/cutlass/gemm/kernel/sm90_tile_scheduler_stream_k.hpp) feature for Hopper.
-Note that this is only a functional implementation of stream-K, and should not be used for performance comparison.
-Optimizations are expected in a future release.
-- Improved CTA rasterization and support for CTA swizzling for Hopper kernels using the [Tile Scheduler](/include/cutlass/gemm/kernel/sm90_tile_scheduler.hpp).
-- Improved performance for [warp-specialized TensorFloat-32 (TF32) GEMM kernels](test/unit/gemm/device/sm90_gemm_tf32_tf32_f32_tensor_op_f32_gmma_rs_cluster_warpspecialized.cu) targeting Hopper TMA.
-- [Hopper GEMM+Permute](/examples/53_hopper_gemm_permute/53_hopper_gemm_permute.cu), an example of fusing tensor reordering (permutation) with GEMM mainloop or epilogue.
-- New CUTLASS 2D Convolution Python interface.
-New [example](/examples/python/03_basic_conv2d.ipynb) here.
+- New [Mixed Precision Hopper GEMMs](/examples/55_hopper_mixed_dtype_gemm) support covering 16-bit x 8-bit input types with optimal performance.
+- New [Mixed Precision Ampere GEMMs](https://github.com/NVIDIA/cutlass/commit/7d8317a63e0a978a8dbb3c1fb7af4dbe4f286616) with support for canonical layouts (TN) and {fp16, bf16} x {s8/u8}.
+They also include fast numeric conversion recipes and warp level shuffles to achieve optimal performance.
+- New [Copy Async based Hopper GEMMs](/test/unit/gemm/device/sm90_gemm_bf16_bf16_bf16_alignx_tensor_op_f32_warpspecialized_cooperative.cu) - which support lower than 16B aligned input tensors (across s8/fp8/fp16/bf16/tf32 types) with optimal performance.
+As a part of this, new kernel schedules, and Copy Ops [SM80\_CP\_ASYNC\_CACHE\_\*](/include/cute/arch/copy_sm80.hpp) were also added.
+- EVT Support for RELU with Aux bitmap tensor store (used in dRELU).
+See [SM90 EVT fusions](/include/cutlass/epilogue/fusion/sm90_visitor_compute_tma_warpspecialized.hpp) for details.
+- Various subbyte enhancements like tagged device ptrs, support for vectorized copy, various operators to treat subbyte iterators as pointers, and full-fledged CuTe Tensor support.
-- Support for Windows (MSVC) builds.
+- Support for Clang as a host compiler

-CUTLASS 3.2.1 is an update to CUTLASS adding:
-- Python support SM90 Epilogue Visitor Tree (EVT) on top of the C++ support released in 3.2.0.
-- SM80 EVT support in C++ and Python.
-- Splitting CUTLASS library into smaller units based on operation, arch and datatypes.
-See [1105](https://github.com/NVIDIA/cutlass/discussions/1105) for details.
-- Making `tools/library/scripts` packageable - `tools/library/scripts` is now moving to `python/cutlass_library`.
-See the Python [README](/python/README.md) for details.
-- SM90 TF32 kernel improvements for all layouts.
-- SM90 rasterization direction support in the CUTLASS profiler.
+- Support for void-C kernels and SM80 mixed-precision GEMMs in the CUTLASS Python interface
-- Improvement for CUTLASS profiler build times.

 Minimum requirements: